jacoblockett/yugipedia-gql/README.md

 ## Usage

-General understanding of the [GraphQL language](https://graphql.org/learn) is highly recommended before attempting to use this API wrapper.
+A general understanding of the [GraphQL language](https://graphql.org/learn) is highly recommended before attempting to use this API wrapper.

-> ___Note___ - There is no need to roll your own rate limiter - all queries are rate limited to one page per second maximum to align with [the wishes of the API devs.
+> 💡 There is no need to roll your own rate limiter as all queries are rate limited to one page per second maximum to align with [the wishes of the API devs.
 (See: Request limit)](https://yugipedia.com/wiki/Yugipedia:API).

 ### Signature